Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item.md

 Adventuring gear, 5 sp, S.

-While wrapped in a blanket, you have Advantage on saving throws against extreme cold (see the Dungeon Master's Guide).
+While wrapped in a blanket, you have **:d20-adv: Advantage**{ .d20 } on saving throws against extreme cold (see the Dungeon Master's Guide).

 ---